Qcompiler/MIXQ/README.md

-# Tensorrt-LLM implementation of MIXQ
+# Tensorrt-LLM implementation of QUIK and MIXQ

 MixQ has supported the end-to-end text generation in TRT-LLM and VLLM!